Editor’s note: This article on designing blended learning was originally published in February 2015 and has been updated to reflect current practices.

 In workplace training, blended instruction can incorporate any strategies that improve on-the-job performance and satisfaction.
 For example, a blended approach could mean a webinar enhanced with forum discussions and outfitted with mobile support tools.
 Or it might involve a flipped virtual classroom and working with a mentor.
 It’s like fitting puzzle pieces together to achieve a holistic learning journey.

-Designing for blended instruction is different than designing for a stand-alone course.
+Designing blended instruction is different than designing a course that uses only one medium.
 You will need a holistic mindset to ensure it all fits together in an effective way.
 In an effort to identify effective design strategies for this approach, I researched and synthesized the following ten best practices.
+Also check out Insights for Designing Blended Learning with Jennifer Hofmann.

 1. Design to meet learning outcomes, not to use specific technologies.